rems-project/linksem/README.md

 Any infelicities or missing pieces of formalisation should be noted in a camldoc-style comment at the top of the relevant Lem file.

+## Funding

+This software was developed by the University of Cambridge Computer Laboratory (Department of Computer Science and Technology), in part funded by EPSRC Programme Grant EP/K008528/1 [REMS: Rigorous Engineering for Mainstream Systems](http://www.cl.cam.ac.uk/~pes20/rems), in part funded from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108, "ELVER"), and in part funded by Google.